 When you think about Australia, you think campervan.
 Well that’s what I did when I was planning my trip down the east coast.
-It made sense to hire a campervan for some of the way at least, so that you could really get a feel of Australia and see things that being on a bus just doesn’t give you.
+It made sense to hire a campervan for some of the ways at least so that you could really get a feel of Australia and see things that being on a bus just doesn’t give you.

 What van did we go for?